 The John Labatt Visual Arts Centre will be closed at 10:00pm each night Monday to Friday.
 There will be no after-hour access for undergraduate students.
-The Centre is open weekends 12:00pm-5:00pm unless otherwise posted; access by side entrances only.
+The Centre is open weekends 12:00pm-5:00pm unless otherwise posted.
 Students should be prepared to vacate the building promptly at 10:00pm and 5:00pm.
 You must also sign-in with the building monitors when working in the workshop areas outside of regular office hours.